 In partnership with

 About the Curlew EIP

-This is a Department of Agriculture, Food and the Marine funded project of the European Innovation Partnerships (EIP) Initiative.
+This project is a European Innovation Partnership (EIP) co-funded by the Department of Agriculture, Food, and the Marine under the Rural Development Programme 2014-2020.
 BirdWatch Ireland has partnered with the Irish Natura and Hill Farmers Association (INHFA), the Irish Grey Partridge Conservation Trust and Teagasc to address factors contributing to the decline of breeding Curlew in Ireland.

 This project will run from April 2018 to December 2021, operating at known breeding sites in Lough Corrib, Co Galway and the South Leitrim bogs area.
 It will trial pioneering measures to improve breeding outcomes on both farmland and bogs.

 Curlew are still a regular sight along our coasts in winter, when migratory birds from northern Europe come to take advantage of our mild winters, feeding in our estuaries and wetlands in large numbers.
 However, our resident breeding population is currently in danger of extinction with only 138 pairs remaining.